emilopez/titi/README.md

-titi
+titi is a saTelitall Image viewer
 ====

-titi Is a saTelitall/radar Image viewer

 ### Features